snissn/FIPs/FIPS/fip-draft3.md

 - One implementation integrates with OpenEthereum, leveraging existing EIP-196 code as a base.
 - A dedicated implementation for the FEVM (e.g., in Geth) is under active development.
 These implementations follow the detailed pseudocode for gas calculation, error handling, and the precise arithmetic operations defined in this FIP.

-## TODO
-- Benchmark and validate the gas cost formulas in real-world FEVM deployments.
-- Develop comprehensive integration tests across different FEVM clients.
-- Finalize subgroup check optimizations and constant time considerations.
-- Gather community feedback and iterate on the detailed specification of each precompile.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).